Learning the Way of Jesus and Growing in Love

-St Mary’s is home to a diverse and inclusive Christian community of 300+ living the way of Jesus and growing in love.
+[Note: This website is no longer in regular use and will be phased out by the end of 2020.
+For current information, please visit our new website here.]
+St Mary’s is a diverse and inclusive Christian community of 300+ learning the way of Jesus and growing in love.
 Our goal is to be a centre of ministry in East London and a focal point of activity in Walthamstow: a place where interesting and transformative things happen.

-With our sister churches we enjoy a range of Sunday worship and midweek activities for people of all ages and backgrounds.
-We run parenting, marriage and Alpha courses, help people out of debt through our Christians Against Poverty centre, advocate for affordable housing and other important issues through our partnership with Citizens UK, support the Forest Churches Emergency Night Shelter and reach out to the High Street through our sister church St Luke’s, which operates as a market stall.
+We enjoy a range of Sunday worship and midweek activities for people of all ages and backgrounds.
+We run parenting, marriage and Alpha courses, help people out of debt through our Christians Against Poverty centre, advocate for affordable housing and other important issues through our partnership with Citizens UK and support the Forest Churches Emergency Night Shelter.

 Our ancient building is the historic parish church of Walthamstow.
-People have worshipped here for nearly a thousand years – a great tradition we carry on, both on Sundays (8 am, 10.30 am and 7 pm) and in the week (Wednesdays, 7.30pm).
+People have worshipped here for nearly a thousand years – a great tradition we carry on and the heart of all we do.
+We meet on Sundays (8am and 10.30am) and Wednesdays (7.30pm).

-All we do celebrates and explores life in response to God’s love.
+As a church, we celebrate and explore life in response to God’s love.
 We believe Jesus offers real hope for our world, and whilst we don’t get everything right, we want to contribute to the good of all in our community in the way of Jesus.

 8 am Communion